Edward Leete Award

 To recognize outstanding contributions to teaching and research in Organic Chemistry

 The award will be presented no more than biennially during the fall national meeting of the American Chemical Society.
 The Award consists of a $1,500 cash prize.
-The winner of this award and of the Gassman Award are the only two awards actually selected by the Organic Division.
+The Leete and Gassman Awards are the only two awards selected by the Executive Committee of the Organic Division.

 The award is named in honor of Edward Leete who, through his contributions to science and education, fostered an appreciation and love for organic chemistry.
 The award was endowed by contributions from Professor Leete’s students and colleagues.